-I am writing with important information regarding a recent data security incident.
-The privacy and security of the personal information we maintain is of the utmost importance to Building Material Distributors, Inc. Therefore, we wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.
+The privacy and security of the personal information we maintain is of the utmost importance to Sewell & Neal PLLC ("Sewell").
+We are writing with important information regarding a recent data security incident that involved some of your information.
+We want to provide you with information about the incident, inform you about the services we are providing to you, and let you know that we continue to take significant measures to protect your information.